 This formerly industrial area was once Vancouver’s warehouse district.

-Today it’s one of the most densely populated neighbourhoods in our amazing city.
-The urban regeneration here is quite remarkable – it’s now a spot for high end restaurants and headquarters for lots of cool local startups.
+Today Yaletown is one of our amazing city’s most densely populated neighbourhoods.
+The urban regeneration here is quite remarkable – it’s now a spot for high-end restaurants and headquarters for lots of cool local startups.

 Make sure you’ve got some comfortable walking shoes and plan for unpredictable Vancouver weather.